The popularity of QR Codes is definitely increasing. All thanks to increased smartphone penetration, fast internet speed, and contactless delivery.

 8. QR Codes on name plates

 Plus, QR Codes can also help collect garbage quickly.
-People taking garbage in the houses will also have to scan the QR code.
+People taking garbage into the houses will also have to scan the QR code.
 This way, they will be able to know whether the garbage has been collected or not.
 Besides, people will get the location of the garbage car.

 9. QR Code on key chains

 Want to make your loved ones feel special?
-Why not give them a personalized gift.
+Why not give them a personalized gift?

 You can easily buy or create your own QR Code-based keychain.
 You can then link this QR Code to memorable images, a personalized text, or even a special video for your loved ones.

 Imagine how special they will feel when they scan the QR Code.